there's been a feeding frenzy in the media recently

 blogged before about the perils of revealing too

-in your public blog.
+much personal information in your public blog.
 It's a valid

 concern, and while it happens

-to us old folks
+to us old folks, teens seem especially

-on blabbing
+keen on blabbing

 too much online.